 about the outstanding painter.

-The evening saw us at the Rococo Court Theater in the New Palace, located in the Sans Souci Park.
+The evening found us at the Rococo Court Theater in the New Palace, situated in Sanssouci Park.

 The performance was Der Schauspieldirektor (The Theater Director), a two-act musical comedy by Wolfgang Amadeus Mozart.

-Still, with the tele lens of my iPhone 15 Plus Max, I had a new perspective of the famous mill behind Sans Souci Castle.
+Still, with the telephoto lens on my iPhone 15 Plus Max, I had a new perspective on the famous mill behind Sans Souci Castle.

 And the potatoes were there on Frederick the Great's tomb, honoring him for his forced introduction of this staple food in Prussia.